davecoombes/GettingAndCleaningDataAssignment/README.md

 5. merge accelerometer, subject and activity data for both training and test data
 6. combines training and test data
 7. extract variables that relate to mean and standard deviation of measurements
-8. group, summarise and order data by subject and acitivity and output to file
+8. group, summarise and order data by subject and acitivity and output to file 'tidy.txt'